 9. Join Wine-tasting Tours

 Portugal’s Douro Valley is abundant with rolling vineyards and diverse varietals.
 Although the region’s many renowned estates specialize in Port wine production, they also bottle some of the world’s best red and white wines.
 On a wine tour, you’ll have the chance to visit historic, award-winning cellars along the Douro River and wander through traditional scenic villages dotting the valley.
 There is also the option of taking a robelo boat tour and stop by wineries in authentic, picturesque towns like Lamego, Amarante, Régua and Pinhão along the banks.

 Creamy, flaky, and custardy pastries are the cornerstones of Portuguese gastronomy.
 In Lisbon alone, you’ll find cafes and bakeries prominently displaying rows of oven fresh pastel de nata egg tarts.
 And while every town has its own famous nata stores, other traditional desserts including Pudim Caseiro (egg pudding with port wine), leite crème (Portuguese Crème brûlée), Malassada (fried donut with granulated sugar), and Bolo de Bolacha (layered biscuit cake) are simply decadent and not to be missed.

 Portugal’s world-class cities, spectacular beaches, and cultural treasures are even better when seen up close.
-Let our Expert Travellers craft your Better Beach vacation and get you there.
-Call or visit us in-store for more.
+Let our Travel Experts craft your tailor-made vacation and get you there.